322 pointsby freetonik8 months ago53 comments

 Just with access to the feeds from X, Grok is already sometimes quite handy for checking some latest developments.

-• smeeth9 days ago
+• smeeth8 months ago

 I don't like Grok that much, but there's nothing particularly new or interesting about this deal.
 Telegram has a big international audience, it makes sense someone would pay to be the default for user adoption reasons.